When you start homesteading, you find that there is a use for everything and stop throwing things away.

 - Soft Water: Normal tap water contains too much chlorine and minerals to be used in making soap.
 You can use distilled water, or just collect some rainwater for making your soap.

 - Plastic or Wooden Bucket: With a hole cut in the bottom, minimum 5 gallon

-- Pot: Do NOT use aluminum as the lye will eat through it.
+- Pot: Do NOT use aluminum.
+A chemical reaction between the lye and aluminum will occur — and the lye will also eat through the pot.
 Stainless steel or enamel work well.
 You can also use a crock pot.

 - Fat: Lard, tallow, and/or oil

 - Soap Molds: Wooden boxes work well.
 You might want wax paper for lining the boxes!